 Samuel Piccolo is a PhD candidate in political theory at the University of Notre Dame.
 He holds an MA from Notre Dame and a BA in International Political Economy from Brock University (2017).
 He is writing a dissertation on the relation between North American Indigenous thought, Western philosophy, and neo-Aristotelianism.

-He has published peer-reviewed work in Arendt Studies (2020) and Papers on Language and Literature (forthcoming).
+He has published peer-reviewed work in Arendt Studies, Papers on Language and Literature, and Security Studies.
 He is from Ridgeville, Ontario, Canada, and was formerly on staff at the Voice of Pelham, where he wrote news, features, and personal essays.
 In 2019, he received the Dalton Camp Award, a prize given by Friends of Canadian Broadcasting for the best essay on media and democracy.
 In 2020/21, he was an editorial assistant at the Review of Politics.
 Samuel is also a contributor at West.SB, a site about South Bend.

 Samuel can be contacted at email@example.com.